Vegan Japanese

 Final dish plated: a bed of rice topped with curry, sweet potato katsu, and garnished with spring onions and coriander.

-Hint: Shallow fry the sweet potato in small batches to keep the oil temperature consistent.
-If you crowd the pan with too many pieces at a time, the oil will cool down and your katsu can end up soggy instead of crispy.
-Give each piece space to fry properly to get that perfect golden crunch.
+3. Fry in small batches.
+Shallow fry the sweet potato in small batches to keep the oil temperature consistent.
+If you crowd the pan with too many pieces, the oil cools down and your katsu can turn soggy instead of crispy.

 Substitutions